 Enhanced firms must take reasonable steps to ensure that an incoming Senior Manager has all the information and materials they could reasonably expect to have to do their job effectively.
-The FCA suggests that one way of doing this could be for the predecessor to prepare a handover note.
+The FCA suggests that one way of doing this could be for the predecessor to prepare a handover note, although it also understands that there may be some cases where this is impractical.
 Firms must decide how best to meet their obligation to take reasonable steps, evidence the approach in a policy explaining how they comply with the requirement, and maintain adequate records of the steps being taken to comply.

-Opting up and moving between Core and Enhanced Regimes
+Opting-up and moving between Core and Enhanced Regimes

-The FCA proposes some detailed transitioning rules that will apply on firms crossing thresholds between the Core Regime and the Enhanced Regime.
-In the proposed rules, there is no "grace period" under which a core firm can cross the threshold for the Enhanced Regime for a short period without being fully subject to the Enhanced Regime.
-The FCA indicates that a firm can apply for a voluntary requirement and opt up into the Enhanced Regime if it prefers certainty.
+Detailed transitioning rules apply to firms crossing thresholds between the Core Regime and the Enhanced Regime.
+There is no "grace period" under which a core firm can cross the threshold for the Enhanced Regime for a short period without becoming subject to the Enhanced Regime.
+The FCA indicates that a firm can apply for a voluntary requirement and opt-up into the Enhanced Regime if it prefers certainty.
 As the threshold calculations are calculated on a solo (as opposed to group) basis, it is possible that different SM&CR regimes will apply to different firms across a group.
 In such circumstances, affected groups may want to consider if the opt-up option is available to their group companies to facilitate implementing a single regime across the group.
+When exercising the option to opt-up into the Enhanced Regime, firms have three months to comply fully with the Enhanced Regime requirements, otherwise, firms moving into the Enhanced Regime have 12 months to comply.

-The FCA also flags up in CP17/25 that the criteria to identify firms under the Enhanced Regime are not exhaustive.
-Under its proposals, the FCA may require a firm to comply with the Enhanced Regime (for example, using the Own Initiative Requirement process) if it considers it appropriate to do so to advance its operational obligations under FSMA (for example, to mitigate risks posed by the firm).
+The criteria to identify firms under the Enhanced Regime are not exhaustive.
+The FCA may require a firm to comply with the Enhanced Regime (for example, using the Own Initiative Requirement process) if it considers it appropriate to do so to advance its operational obligations under FSMA (for example, to mitigate risks posed by the firm).
 However, the FCA does not anticipate this happening often.